Dennis' 7 Dees logo

 • Wallflower – Erysimum linifolium

-Protecting Beneficial Insects in Your Garden
+How to Protect Beneficial Insects in Your Garden

-Because most insecticides are “broad spectrum,” meaning they kill a wide variety of insects, beneficial insects are extremely vulnerable.
 Should you decide to use insecticides in your home landscape, great precaution must be taken to protect beneficial insect populations:

-• Whether natural or chemical-based, choose the least toxic product available for the situation
+• Whether natural or chemical-based, choose the least toxic product available for the situation.

-• Spray only the area(s) on the plant that are affected
+• Spray only the area(s) on the plant that are affected.

-• Spray when many insects are less active—dawn or very early morning
+• Spray when many insects are less active—dawn or very early morning.

 • Do not spray plants that are in bloom!